Cut-Sheet Braille Production: Benefits Without Compromise

-Cut-sheet braille production has long been viewed as a desirable—but difficult to achieve—approach in braille production environments.
+Cut-sheet braille production has long been viewed as a desirable—but difficult to achieve—approach in production environments.
 The ability to emboss on individual sheets offers clear advantages in document handling and formatting, yet historically, these benefits have come with trade-offs in reliability and performance.

 In production braille, trade-offs are not acceptable.